 Why Choose Us?

 At Clifford Law Offices, we believe in keeping our clients informed throughout the legal process.
 We respond quickly to calls, emails, and other forms of correspondence, making sure we are responsive throughout the entire case.
-For an attorney who will treat you with compassion and respect, come to Clifford Law Offices.
+For a medication error lawyer who will treat you with compassion and respect, come to Clifford Law Offices.

 If you or a loved one has suffered from a medication error, talk to one of our attorneys on the best options moving forward.
 While it may be easy to assume that you made the mistake yourself, we’ve found that medication errors are very common.
 Our Chicago medical malpractice lawyers have the resources to investigate your situation and help you receive compensation if negligence played a part in the harm you have suffered.
 Contact us for a free consultation with one of our attorneys to see first-hand how we can help you.